 - Micro-nutritional testing - pros and cons ICON magazine 2010 issue 2

 - Exercise and lifestyle after cancer- evidence review Davis N, Bateman L, Thomas R British Journal of Cancer (2011) vol 105 pp 52-73.

 - Breast Cancer - a review of the latest trials from ASCO R Thomas and M Holm ICON Journal Volume 9 issue 3 pages 23-29 (2013)

 - Polyphenols and Cancer and prostate cancer R Thomas ICON Journal, volume 9 issue 4 (2013)

 - Impact of cancer treatments on the skin, nails and hair (2014) .
 R Thomas.
 The journal of the Federation of Holistic Therapist issue 107, pp 22-24.

 - The benefits of exercise after cancer.
-An international review of the clinical and microbiological benefits.
-(2014) R Thomas & M Holmes.
+An international review.
+(2014).
+R Thomas & M Holmes.
 The British Journal of Medical Practitioners,

 Letters and case reports with literature review: